SSkipr/AeronauticaHelper/README.md

 # 👉 AeronauticaHelper Setup 👈
 This is an application that watches your AFK boat in Aeronautica!
 You will get a notification via the webhook if the game crashes, if you disconnect, or if your boat suddenly stops (island collision, out of fuel, etc), accompanied by a screenshot.
+Consider sharing the [website](https://aeronautica-helper.vercel.app/) with others to spread the information!

 ---